mvwtest/message-in-a-bubble/README.md

 `openfire`: This is the Openfire server that the android application will communicate with.
 Initial setup and administration can be done by navigating to the address `http://localhost:9090`.
-Make sure to connect the server to the external database by using `database` and `openfiredb` as HOSTNAME and DATABASENAME respectively.
+Make sure to connect the server to the external database by using `database` and `openfire` as HOSTNAME and DATABASENAME respectively.
 For more information see the documentation on the official site of [Openfire](https://download.igniterealtime.org/openfire/docs/latest/documentation/).